 Best Buy Award for a Self-Contained Unit

-No smartphone app or associated cloud data management
+No app or cloud connection

 Top Pick Award for Simplicity

 The market for pedometers is a broad one.
 Technophiles are living "the quantified life" that enjoy the process and technology of monitoring their activity as much as they like the health benefits of increasing that activity.
 On the other end are Luddites that only want to know how much exercise they have partaken in and how much more they should do.
 Those in this latter category will love the CSX product.
 The CSX Simple Walking 3D the most straightforward model we have ever tested.
 It counts steps, displays that number in large print, and does nothing else.
 The count accumulates until you want to reset it.
 That is all.
 Setup is super easy; the device is the most accurate in our test, and, while we didn't test it long enough to verify this, the LCD (liquid crystal display) and watch battery will work together to provide months of service between battery replacement intervals.